Aster tongolensis ‘Wartburgstern’ WARTBURG STAR –

 The long blooming period also makes Wartburg Star a great garden edge or low border, as well as an excellent choice for a feature container.

-It is perfect for gravel gardens, and is suitable for windy or seaside gardens.
+It is perfect for gravel gardens or is suitable for windy or seaside gardens.

 An excellent cut flower

-Wartburg Star has a real reputation as a long lasting cut flower for the vase and floristry work.
-The flower stems are strong and self supporting.
+Wartburg Star has a real reputation as a long lasting cut flower for the vase and floristry work because the flower stems are strong and self supporting.

 – Height with flowers: 25cm. approx.